 Depending on your situation, you may have more time to live in your home if you let it go to foreclosure because of the statutory redemption period.
 This time frame depends on whether you took title via mortgage or deed of trust.

 Mortgage In Ohio

-If you have a mortgage, then the process may take as quick as 30 days, or as long as 2 years.
+If you have a mortgage, then the process may take as quick as 30 days, or as long as two years.
 At the end of the redemption period, if you have not reinstated your loan and are still not able to make your payments, then you really have to move out.

 Deed Of Trust In Ohio

 If you took title through a deed of trust, there is typically no statutory redemption period, and you have to move out immediately.

 Is A Short Sale Really The Answer In Columbus OH?

 During the foreclosure process as described above, you have the opportunity to list your Columbus OH house as a short sale.
 The best time for a short sale is the time period when you realize you are unable to make your payments as outlined in your loan agreement, and before the lender files legal action against you and officially owns your house.

 You will be able to list your house on the market and try to get an offer that will satisfy the balance of your loan or get really close to it.
 This might be a difficult process because you will have to be in constant communication with the lender about the offers you receive and will have to wait for them to approve or counter offer the offers you receive.

 If you do have an offer that the bank is willing to accept, selling your Columbus OH house to that buyer would relieve you of some of the credit damage of having a foreclosure, although it would still negatively affect your credit.